junxit/us-congress-bills-111/metadata.md

 - 2009-12-07 — Placed on the Union Calendar, Calendar No. 210.
 - 2009-12-07 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-358, Part I.
 - 2009-12-07 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-358, Part I.
+- 2009-12-08 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.